CYarros10/aws-csv-to-parquet-via-glue/README.md

 ## Viewing results

+1. Upload a CSV file to the source bucket. sample is here: https://www.kaggle.com/unitednations/un-general-debates

-1. Perform the following aws-cli command to start the glue job:
+2. Perform the following aws-cli command to start the glue job:

 add your information:

         aws glue start-job-run --job-name <your job name> --arguments='--glue_db=<your glue database name>,--glue_table=<your glue table name>,--s3_source_path=<path to csv in s3>' --max-capacity <your desired DPUs>

 example:

         aws glue start-job-run --job-name csv-parquet --arguments='--glue_db=datalake-cy,--glue_table=un_general_debates,--s3_source_path=s3://datalake-cy-source/un_general_debates.csv' --max-capacity 2

-2. Go to the [AWS Glue console](https://console.aws.amazon.com/glue/) to view progess of the Glue Job
+3. Go to the [AWS Glue console](https://console.aws.amazon.com/glue/) to view progess of the Glue Job
-3. Finally, once the glue job successfully completes, you are ready to query the data.
+4. Finally, once the glue job successfully completes, you are ready to query the data.
-4. Go to [Amazon S3 Console](https://s3.console.aws.amazon.com/s3/).
+5. Go to [Amazon S3 Console](https://s3.console.aws.amazon.com/s3/).
 In your source bucket, you'll see that a successfully processed CSV will move to the **processed** folder.
 If an error occurs at any point in the conversion, the CSV will move to the **errors** folder.
-5. Go to [Amazon Athena console](https://console.aws.amazon.com/athena) and perform the following query to view results:
+6. Go to [Amazon Athena console](https://console.aws.amazon.com/athena) and perform the following query to view results:

         select * from un_general_debates order by year desc;